-At first glance, Supernatural seems to be just a show highlighting the creature’s that nightmares are made of; but to many fans, it has become something far deeper.
-The chemistry between the on-screen brothers is powerful enough to hold the show together, but with fantastic supporting characters, this show is a captivating powerhouse for your next binge-athon.
+At first glance, Supernatural may seem like your basic thrilling series highlighting the creatures nightmares are made of, but to many fans, it’s far deeper.
+The chemistry between the on-screen brothers, Sam and Dean, is powerful enough to hold the show together.
+However, with fantastic supporting characters and thoughtful and creative storylines, this show is a captivating powerhouse for your next binge-athon.

-It began in earnest, attempting to terrify the audience with creepy sets, serious dialogue, and dark imagery.
-However, while dealing in the realm of the supernatural, the showrunners quickly learned that the show couldn’t take itself too seriously.
-The tone became lighthearted and quirky, as its messaging moved from “spooky” to highlighting loyalty, family, bravery, and a dose of true heroism, weaved in between moments of laughter and comedy.
+It began earnestly, attempting to terrify the audience with creepy sets, serious dialogue, and dark imagery.
+However, while dealing in the realm of the supernatural, the showrunners quickly learned it couldn’t take itself too seriously.
+The tone became lighthearted and quirky as its messaging moved from “spooky” to highlighting loyalty, family, bravery, and a dose of true heroism, weaved in-between moments of laughter and comedy.

-In a breakout episode, brothers Sam and Dean find themselves in an alternate universe where they are stars of a show, Supernatural, starring Jared Padalecki and Jensen Ackles.
+In my favorite breakout episode, brothers Sam and Dean find themselves in an alternate universe where they are stars of a show, Supernatural, starring Jared Padalecki and Jensen Ackles.
 Pure… Comedy… Gold.

-The show has soldiered on, delivering moments filled with laughter, and those filled with tears, with a wide range of support from fans, spawning annual conventions that draw thousands.
-The series regulars and showrunners, feeling the time has come to end the show, began what turned into the penultimate season to a fantastic series.
-COVID-19 struck, and the ending that was planned was postponed, creating an interesting “15 1/2” season title, and allowing fans to hold-dear a bit more time with those on-screen characters.
+The show has soldiered on, delivering moments filled with laughter and those filled with tears, with a wide range of support from fans, spawning annual conventions that draw thousands.
+The series regulars and showrunners, feeling the time had come to end the show, began what turned into the penultimate season of a fantastic series.
+COVID-19 struck, and the planned ending was postponed, creating an interesting “15 1/2” season title and allowing fans to hold-dear a bit more time with those on-screen characters.

-Jared Padalecki, more commonly known for his on-screen role of Sam Winchester, stated in a recent podcast interview with Maria Menounos, “In 15 years I’ve thought a lot about how the show would end, and how I would like it to end, and that’s vacillated, and gone all over the place, but I’ll say now, a week and a half out, that I couldn’t be more happy with how it ended.”
-Padalecki continued with, “As a part of the show, obviously I had my opinions, and I vocalized them sometimes, but now that I know how it ends, and they’ve called ‘that’s a wrap’ on the series, I couldn’t be more proud.”
+Jared Padalecki, more commonly known for his on-screen role of Sam Winchester, stated in a recent podcast interview with Maria Menounos, “In 15 years, I’ve thought a lot about how the show would end and how I would like it to end, and that’s vacillated, and gone all over the place, but I’ll say now, a week and a half out, that I couldn’t be more happy with how it ended.”
+Padalecki continued, “As a part of the show, obviously I had my opinions, and I vocalized them sometimes, but now that I know how it ends, and they’ve called ‘that’s a wrap’ on the series, I couldn’t be more proud.”

-The show may be coming to a close, but the family that is Supernatural will continue; and with Netflix hosting all 320 episodes there is plenty of binge material.
+The show may be coming to a close, but the Supernatural family will continue; with Netflix hosting all 320 episodes, there is plenty of binge material.

-That brings me to the title card – partner your Supernatural binge with a little at home workout.
-I kept things pretty basic to each season (with no spoilers) so no matter what episode you’re on in the 15-season series you should be able to get a good burn on.
+That brings me to the title card – partner your Supernatural binge with a little at-home workout.
+I kept things pretty basic to each season (with no spoilers), so you should get a good burn no matter the episode.

-As far as how the story will conclude, find out for yourselves October 7, 2020 when the first of the final 7 episodes premiers on the CW.
+As far as how the story will conclude, find out for yourself on October 7, 2020, when the first of the final 7 episodes premiers on the CW.